 “It’s much too big for a hummingbird,” she added.
 “Hummingbird nests are minute.”

 Beavers are apparently also a subject of minor, if involuntary, expertise.
-Elizabeth pointed out the damage they’d wrought to trees around the pond and some muddy water on the pond’s edge that she suspected might have been the result of very recent beaver activity.
+Elisabeth pointed out the damage they’d wrought to trees around the pond and some muddy water on the pond’s edge that she suspected might have been the result of very recent beaver activity.

 If it wasn’t, certainly a large tree that bore their teeth marks and that now leaned dangerously against some telephone wires was.